zk4/coge/README.md

 3. quick project to template and vice versa.
 4. prompt and args.

 And I think.
 Basic bash command should do the trick.
-With the powe of find

 # API Design
 ``` bash